Cognigy/Documentation/docs/en/docs/webchat/migration.md

     - Replace the old bundle link with a new bundle for Webchat v3.
     - Within the `initWebchat()` function replace the old Endpoint Config URL with a new Webchat v3 Endpoint Config URL.
     - If you use Webchat settings in the `initWebchat()` function, replace them with the [new ones](https://github.com/Cognigy/WebchatWidget/blob/v3/docs/embedding.md#client-side-configuration) according to Webchat v3 Endpoint settings.
-5. Locally build the Webchat and verify that everything functions as expected.
+5. Locally build Webchat and verify that everything functions as expected.
-6. Publish the webchat on your website.
+6. Publish Webchat on your website.

 ## More Information